CiscoDevNet/terraform-provider-aci/docs/resources/custom_qos_policy.md

 ## Example Usage ##

-The configuration snippet below creates a Custom Qos Policy with only required attributes.
+The configuration snippet below creates a Custom QoS Policy with only required attributes.

 ```hcl